Online Resources for Heart Health

 - Postural Hypotension (low blood pressure) - elevate head if lying down, change positions slowly and avoid quick changes in posture

-If you had open heart surgery, talk to your surgeon about your sternal (chest) stability before starting golf.
+If you had open heart surgery, please speak to your surgeon about your sternal (chest) stability before playing golf.

 - Aerobic exercise and core training will reduce your risk of injury and increase your performance.